The Best Baby Swings of 2023

 Mommyhood101 independently tests and curates baby gear to help you make informed decisions.
 If you buy products through links on our site, we may earn a commission.

-The American Academy of Pediatrics (AAP) recommends baby swings to help parents soothe a fussy baby and provide a safe place for infants to relax and watch parents catch up on grown-up tasks.
+The American Academy of Pediatrics (AAP) recommends baby swings to help parents soothe a fussy baby and provide a safe place for infants to relax and watch the world around them.

 Research shows that infants tend to spend about 3 to 4 hours of daily awake time in a swing, car seat, or stroller.
 Given how much time your little one will spend in a baby swing, it's important to ensure that it meets stringent standards for safety, comfort, and functionality.

-We've been reviewing baby swings for over 10 years, and if we made our own, here is what it would look like:
+We've been reviewing baby swings for over 10 years.
+If we made our own, here are some of the key features it would have:

 ✔️ Weight limit at least 25 pounds.